Data Visualization with seaborn

 Otherwise, the integer variable is categorical.

-We can use astype('int')
+We can use astype('int') to make a variable int.

 From the plots with two or more variables, we want to see co-variation, the tendency for the values of two or more variables to vary together in a related way.